 Any outstanding returns and taxes that were due between April 1, 2020 and August 31, 2020 (during the relief period) are now due by October 1, 2020.
 Beginning October 2, 2020, regular filling and payment activities will resume, and regular penalties and interest apply.

 We extended the end of the relief period by one month from August 31, 2020 to October 1, 2020.

-Tax filing and remittance deadlines will remain the same.
-However, beginning April 1, 2020, penalties and interest will not apply to Ontario businesses that miss any filing or remittance deadline under select provincial taxes.
-This will continue for a period of five months.
+Tax filing and remittance deadlines remain the same.
+However, beginning April 1, 2020 to October 1, 2020, penalties and interest do not apply to Ontario businesses that miss any filing or remittance deadline under select provincial taxes.

 The following provincial taxes are included in the relief period: